Agencies supported by Attorneys Against Hunger

 Hunger Services Urban League of Pittsburgh

-Hunger Services serves an average of 12,500–15,000 people each year through emergency food assistance, food stamp outreach, food for early development and the pantry management training program.
+The Urban League of Greater Pittsburgh’s Hunger Services provides more than 3,000 households each year with emergency food assistance, food stamp outreach, food for early development and/or the pantry management training program.

-The Intersection’s on-site meal program provides a light breakfast and hot midday meal to people who are hungry and do not have a permanent residence or accessibility to adequate kitchen facilities.
-The food pantry club provides food orders to income-eligible McKeesport residents with children.
+The Intersection’s on-site meal program provides a hot midday meal to people who are hungry and do not have a permanent residence or accessibility to adequate kitchen facilities.
+The food pantry club provides food orders to income-eligible McKeesport residents.

 North Hills Community Outreach